Greek Life at CUNY

 Bhatia, Treasurer of TKE, explained his devotion to serving St. Judes Children’s Research Hospital and the pride the fraternity has towards their philanthropic efforts.

-“Our main philanthropic efforts are geared toward St. Jude Children’s Research Hospital,” said Bhatia.
-“As of August 2019, TKE has pledged to raise $10 million over the next 10 years.”
+“Our main philanthropic efforts are geared toward St. Jude Children’s Research Hospital,” he said.
+“As of August 2019, TKE has pledged to raise $10 million over the next 10 years,” said Bhatia

 The funds will help St. Jude further advance its mission to advance cures and prevention of pediatric diseases.